TriRealm/MC-Whitelister/README.md

 ### `/whitelist`
 - **Permissions:** Server Owner with `Administrator`
 - Creates the embed in the channel the command was used with a button to allow users to whitelist themselves.

-# Remove a user from all mutual servers with the reason "GFX/Scam Artist"
-/globalban @troublesomeUser GFX/Scam Artist